Town of Lunenburg COVID-19 Pandemic Information

 .
 Dr. Strang is also strongly recommending that everyone wear non-medical masks at gatherings and out in public.

-Please note that Nova Scotia's criteria for determining if you need to be tested for COVID-19 has changed.
-See here.
+Please note that Nova Scotia's latest criteria for determining if you need to be tested for COVID-19 is available here.

 For current Provincial information on the pandemic: www.novascotia.ca/coronavirus